 Marco Nisticò, baritone

-Marco Nisticò's 2010-11 season includes returning to the roster of the Metropolitan Opera for its productions of Carmen and La traviata, the role of Dulcamara in L'elisir d'amore in a return to New York City Opera, Germont in La traviata with Opera de Puerto Rico, Figaro in Il barbiere di Siviglia with Opera New Jersey, and appearing as a featured soloist in the Bel Canto Gala at the Martin-Lipscomb Performing Arts Center.
-In the 2011-12 season he returned to Sarasota Opera to sing as Sharpless in Madama Butterfly.
+Marco Nisticò’s 2012-13 season included his return to the Metropolitan Opera as Le Dancaire in Carmen, the title role of Rigoletto with Sarasota Opera, and Montfort in Verdi’s Les vêpres siciliennes in a return to the Caramoor Festival.
+Recent highlights include his return to Sarasota Opera to sing Sharpless in Madama Butterfly and to Opera New Jersey to sing Di Luna in Il trovatore; returning to the roster of the Metropolitan Opera for Carmen and La traviata; Dulcamara in L’elisir d’amore in a return to New York City Opera, Germont in La traviata with Opera de Puerto Rico, Figaro in Il barbiere di Siviglia with Opera New Jersey, and appearing as a featured soloist in the Bel Canto Gala at the Martin-Lipscomb Performing Arts Center.
+Recent European engagements include Dulcamara with Landestheater Bregenz and Guglielmo in Così fan tutte with Teatro Regio Torino.

 Recent season highlights include his return to Sarasota Opera to sing both Giacomo in Verdi's Giovanna d'Arco and Germont in La traviata, the role of Buonafede in Haydn's Il mondo della luna in a return to Gotham Chamber Opera, Dulcamara in L'elisir d'amore with Toledo Opera, and joining the roster of the Metropolitan Opera for its production of Carmen.
 In the summer of 2009 he sang Dulcamara in a return to the Caramoor Festival and Sharpless with Guadalajara Opera.